-Beat the heat with these healthy all-natural whole fruit Tropical Mango Pineapple Strawberry Swirled Fruit Pops!
+Beat the heat with these healthy all-natural Tropical Mango Fruit Pops swirled with mango, pineapple, and strawberries!
 They’re kid and adult approved!

 Lovingly dubbed “Rainbow Pops” by the chickpea, these frozen fruit bars are sure to cool down and freshen up even the most sweltering hot Summer day!

 I love when a recipe has a fun story behind it.
 Sometimes I just toss my happy butt into the kitchen and create something with whatever I have on hand but sometimes I’m on a quest!

 Such is the case with these tropical fruit pops.

 I tried the most amazing tropical frozen fruit pops at a local grocery store and haven’t been able to find them since.
 It’s like they legit vanished off the face of the Earth.
 I’ve googled my FACE off and nothing pops up.
 I couldn’t get these amazing pops off my mind, so clearly it was time to do some serious experimentation.

 I’m so glad I did because these tropical mango pineapple strawberry fruit pops are flipping AWESOME!

 I tested a few batches to get the flavor on point and also ensure you didn’t have a heaping cup-o-smoothie left over after blending the fruit together.
 Luckily my tot didn’t mind drinking the bonus smoothie that came with my first two voluminous test batches.

 We brought a few handfuls of these sassy swirled fruit pops to our park playdate and the kiddos gobbled them up!